edmondthui/compound/README.md

 ## Work Breakdown
 ### December 7
 * Setup drag and drop
-* Start with styling the home page
+* Started with styling the home page
-* Match tags from drag and drop with fund and grab data using API
+* Matched tags from drag and drop with fund and grab data using API

 ### December 8
-* Learn how to use D3
+* Learned how to use D3
-* Display fund chart and info
+* Displayed fund chart and info
 * CSS styling for chart and info
-* Add slide in for chart and info
+* Added slide in for chart and info

 ### December 9
-* Add compound interest chart based on dropped tags
+* Added compound interest chart based on dropped tags
-* Have linked budget breakdown for optimal savings
+* Created linked budget breakdown for optimal savings
-* Allow changes in data from budget display in chart
+* Allowed changes in data from budget display in chart
-* User data from matched fund to calculate compounded interest and value
+* Used user data from matched fund to calculate compounded interest and value

 ### December 10
 * Continue working on all features

 ### December 11
-* Clean up code and find bugs
+* Cleaned up code and find bugs
-* Add more styling
+* Added more styling
-* Finish production README
+* Finished production README